JoelNiklaus/joelniklaus.github.io/_posts/2024-10-24-ideas-for-peer-review-system.md

 One Law, Many Languages: Benchmarking Multilingual Legal Reasoning for Judicial Support: 3 + 1 => unpublished -->

-# The Broken Peer Review System: Some Ideas for fixing it
+# The Broken Peer Review System: Some Ideas for Fixing it

 ## What is the Problem?